 Dr. Namayandeh is a postdoctoral fellow at the Doerr School of Sustainability at Stanford University.
-He earned his Ph.D. from Virginia Tech in Environmental Nanoscience/Geochemistry.
+He earned his Ph.D. in Environmental Nanoscience/Geochemistry from Virginia Tech.
 His research involves the formation and transformation of natural nanoparticles and their reactions with nutrients and contaminants in soils, water, and air and how these reactions impact human health.
 His Ph.D. work focused on the formation and transformation kinetics of iron oxy-hydroxides and the effects of adsorbed oxyanions such as arsenic, phosphate, and nitrate.

-He is currently working on identifying metal-containing particulate matter (PM2.5) formed during California wildfires.
+He is currently studying the generation of toxic metals in soils at extremely high temperatures.
 He is also involved in solving global and environmental health problems, particularly in low-income countries.
-He is working on two projects in Bangladesh focusing on lead exposure and the formation of metal-bearing particulate matter in coal-fired brick kilns.
+He is working on a project in Bangladesh focusing on lead exposure.

 Honors & Awards

 Interdisciplinary Graduate Education Fellowship, Virginia Tech (2021-2022)

 Current Research and Scholarly Interests